quantumJLBass/boa-fraud/profiles/addresses/US/STATES/UTAH/WEBER/SOUTH OGDEN/1493 E RIDGELINE DR, SOUTH OGDEN, UT, 84405-4947/1493 E RIDGELINE DR, SOUTH OGDEN, UT, 84405-4947.md

 
 
 3 months ago
-I’ve always had a great experience here!
+I've always had a great experience here!
 They really get to know you and your taxes.
-They’ll get back as much as they can for you!
+They'll get back as much as they can for you!
 I will continue to do my taxes with them.
 Feels so comfortable to have them done by the professionals.
-Don’t trust turbo tax.
+Don't trust turbo tax.
 Trust someone you can have a one on one with!

 
 1